The-Web-Scraping-Playbook/awesome-google-search-scrapers/README.md

 ---

 ## 🧠 Google-Search OpsKit
-> Find out everything you need to know to reliably scrape Google-Search with our new tool: [ScrapeOps Kit](https://scrapeops.io/websites/google-search)
+> Find out everything you need to know to reliably scrape Google-Search with our new tool: [Ops Kit](https://scrapeops.io/websites/google-search)

 This kit provides the blueprint for Google-Search scraping operations:
 - **Overview:** Scraping Summary, Anti-Bots